 There’s an important difference between these two types of fiber, as explained below (14):

 - Soluble Fiber.
 This type of fiber dissolves in water, so it is generally found in nutritious foods.
+It combines with water in the digestive tract to form a gel-like substance, slowing down digestion and potentially making the stool softer and easier to pass.
 It slows the absorption of sugar and cholesterol so they don’t enter the bloodstream too quickly, which can help control blood sugar levels.

 What Are Some Good Fiber Sources?